Simple guidelines for any kitchen whether it’s at home or at a restaurant.

 Again soap and water are your best friends.

-Boiling Water and Frying Oil
+Boiling Water and Cooking Oil

-Never reuse boiling water or frying oil.
+Never reuse boiling water or cooking oil.

 Once food containing gluten is cooked the water or oil is contaminated, always use clean water and oil.